paulojannig/rnaseq_public_datasets/README.md

 5. Change parameters in the `config.sh` file
 6. Run this script using the command: `./main.sh`

+### UPPMAX
+If you are using [UPPMAX](https://www.uppmax.uu.se/), please update the Slurm parameters in the `uppmax_job.sh` script.

+Refer to the documentation [here](https://uppmax.github.io/uppmax_intro/slurm_intro.html#interactive-jobs) for instructions on submitting jobs to UPPMAX.

 ## Pipeline description:

 - Download deposited Fastq files: [sradownloader](https://github.com/s-andrews/sradownloader)